nicolasberube/Arzette_Randomizer/arzette/docs/en_Arzette_The_Jewel_of_Faramore.md

 - Entering a Bonus Scroll from another level, and then Save & Exit to Map allows you to enter the level the vanilla Bonus Scroll is from, even if it isn't unlocked.

-- The Power Pendant and the trading sequence items might not be rendered in the inventory because of conflicts with the other items that can spawn in that inventory slot.
+- The Power Pendant and the Chainsword trading sequence items might not be rendered in the inventory because of conflicts with the other items that can spawn in that inventory slot.

 - The pillars to spawn the Fairy in the Desert cannot be activated, since the Fairy location is already spawned.